majianjia/QingStation/doc/anemometer.md

     uint32_t pulse_len = sizeof(pulse) / sizeof(uint16_t);
 ~~~

-The best result I can get is the `extended-suppressed` which send `3` positive pulses followed by `3` negative pulses.
+The best result I can get is the `extended-suppressed` from the above list, which sends `3` positive pulses followed by `3` negative pulses.
 This is also the barker-code 2 with modulation frequency at `13.3kHz`.
-Others do not help beside flatten the signals.
+Others do not help besides flattening the signals.

-It might be the limitation of drivers and transducers which cannot allow higher modulation frequency.
+The reasons might be the limitation of drivers and transducers which does not allow higher modulation frequency.

 ![](figures/anemometer_excitation.png)

 #### Locating the echo - Peak matching

-We need to measure the time of sound beam propagating though the path.
+We need to measure the time of the sound beam propagating through the path.
 So that we need to recognize the beam in some ways and measure the time `dt` it within the measurement.

 Here, the `dt` is measure in 2 steps.